 Now there's a less time-consuming means of acquiring the right hearing aids that are trusted by 1000’s of happy wearers across the UK.
 Today, buying hearing aids online is the quickest and the most convenient way to secure the perfect devices.

 Buying a Hearing Aid Online

-Purchasing a hearing aid from Hearing Direct not only saves you a significant amount of money but also means that you can receive it within 24hrs.
+Today, Hearing Direct is one of the most trusted hearing aid retailers in the UK.
+Buying hearing aids from Hearing Direct not only saves you a significant amount of money but also means that you can receive them within 24hrs.
 Ordering from Hearing Direct means that your hearing aid can arrive on your doorstep within 24 hours of your order.
-We also have an online hearing test which takes the same form as the test an audiologist will perform and only takes 3 minutes.
-We can program most of our hearing aids with the result of the audiogram before we send them to you.
+We also have an online hearing check that takes the same form as the test an audiologist will perform and only takes 3 minutes.
+You can also send us a copy of your audiogram and our hearing specialists can programme our hearing aids with the result of your own audiogram before we send them to you.

-The hearing aids offered on the website do not require taking an impression of the individual ear (recent models use open fit technology).
+The digital hearing aids offered on the website do not require taking an impression of the individual ear .
 You can, therefore, choose your hearing device, purchase it today and receive it tomorrow.
-In case it is not the perfect fit or if you do not feel a significant benefit from your hearing aids you can return them within 30 days and receive a full refund.
-Moreover, the warranty period covers a whole year and the device is sent with a fresh packet of batteries so you can start using your hearing aid straight away.
+In case it is not the perfect fit or if you do not feel a significant benefit from your hearing aids, you can return them within 30 days and receive a full refund.
+Moreover, the warranty period covers either 12 or 24 months and the device is sent with a fresh packet of batteries so you can start using your hearing aid straight away.